People assume that you have to spend a lot of money to eat healthy, and that eating quality food will break your bank.

 2) In a cast iron or other oven-proof pan, heat a few tblsp of olive oil and add your sliced potatoes.
 Sprinkle with salt and pepper.
 Stir for a few minutes until they're a bit softer.

-here.
+*Have a busted and nasty old cast iron pan at home?
+Try refinishing it using my tutorial here.
 New available here, but Goodwill and other thrift stores usually have lots of old cast iron for sale!

 3) Add a plethora of minced garlic, and a handful of your favorite greens.
 Stir until the greens are wilted a bit.
 Add your meat here if you're using it.
 And if it is already cooked!